 There’s a reason why the British choose Andamans as the place to gather around all the prisoners.
 Maybe It’s because they can have a place remote from the main land which will in turn keep the mainlanders away from hearing the screams or maybe they would’ve decided to give the prisoners a glimpse of heaven before they reach there!.
 With the pristine surrounding water, gorgeous white sand beaches, surreal sunsets and sunrises, abundant natural beauty and spellbinding marine life, these Islands are nothing short of a heaven.
 Andamans will serve you good as the perfect getaway location no matter whatever your cravings are.

 With a plethora of activities like scuba diving, snorkeling, glass bottom boat ride, sea walking and swimming with the elephants, the Andamans outshine all the other adventure spots of India.
-With a moderate climate all year long, all the required facilities and almost an untouched marine life, the Andamans are undoubtedly the best scuba diving destination in India.
+With a moderate climate all year long, all the required facilities and almost an untouched marine life, the Scuba Diving in Andamans is undoubtedly the best scuba diving experince in India.
 Here we will show you some of the many reasons why Andamans is the best scuba diving location in India.
 Best places to dive are Port Blair, Havelock Island & Neil Island.

 Reef & Wall Diving